idle-hand/alpha-21/README.md

 no_class_21 nearly done - David Howe
 simple blackjack game with tkinter gui and card graphics - not finished - nearly done.
 July 2 - 2018 - Kingston Canada

+Just saw the date on this 2018 - time to finish - 2022 yikes.